Baltimore Trademark Registration

 The journey towards a strong trademark does not end there – in fact, it never ends.
 You must diligently protect your trademark from confusingly-similar uses on related goods and services.
 You must monitor the USPTO and the marketplace to ensure no one is infringing on your rights.
 You must also consistently use the trademark and keep it in use, because if you stop using the trademark, you could lose your registration and trademark rights.

 Trademark protection is an ongoing process, but successful business owners know the value of their brands and the important of developing strong, protectable trademarks.
-The attorneys at Gerben Law Firm have the experience to provide individualized trademark advice to a variety of clients, big and small.
+The attorneys at Gerben IP have the experience to provide individualized trademark advice to a variety of clients, big and small.